options1k/options1k/content/blog/trades/20240121 - week in review.md

 - **Closed Net Profits/Loss**: $369.41

-Mistakenly only opened qty 1 on `AMAT` position.
+Mistakenly only had qty 1 on `AMAT` position, otherwise would've been 400+ profits.
+Oh well.

 ## Notes and Lessons